-Abstract 2 1.
+A ostract 2 1.
 Introduction 2 1.1.
-Questions on Family Income in the 2019 NHIS 2 1.2.
+Questions on Family Income in the 2020 NHIS 2 1.2.
 Missing Data on Family Income 3 1.3.
-Multiple Imputation of Income of 2019 NHIS 3 1.4.
-Objective and Contents of this Report 3 2.
-Multiple Imputation 2.1.
-Overview of Multiple Imputation 2.2.
-Procedure for Creating Imputations for the 2019 NHIS 2.2.1.
-Overview of the 2019 NHIS Imputation Procedure 2.2.2.
-Further Details of the Imputation Procedure 6 3.
-Analyzing Multiply Imputed Data 3.1.
-General Procedures 3.2.
+Multiple Imputation of Income of 2020 NHIS 1.4.
+Objective and Contents of this Report 4 2.
+Multiple Imputation 4 2.1.
+Overview of Multiple Imputation 4 2.2.
+Procedure for Creating Imputations for the 2020 NHIS 5 2.2.1.
+Overview of the 2020 NHIS Imputation Procedure 6 2.2.2.
+Further Details of the Imputation Procedure 7 3.
+Analyzing Multiply Imputed Data 8 3.1.
+General Procedures 8 3.2.
 Technical Details for Analyzing Multiply Imputed Data 3.3.
-Software Packages for Analyzing Multiply Imputed Data 3.4.
-Combining Data Across Years of the NHIS 3.5.
-Analyzing Only a Single Completed Data Set References Appendix A. Variables in the imputation of person-level covariates for adul Annendix B. Variables included in imputation of family income (steps 2&3)
+Software Packages for Analyzing Multiply Imputed Data 10 3.4.
+Combining Data Across Years of the NHIS 11 3.5.
+Analyzing Only a Single Completed Data Set 11 Re eferences Αį opendix A. Variables in the imputation of person-level education and employment status for adults (step1).
+14 Αį opendix B. Family-Level covariates created from all persons within a family (step 2) 16 Αı opendix C. Variables included in imputation of family income (step 3) 17